Pulaski County, Southwestern will battle for district crown

 “Southwestern’s strength I think is in their offensive line and their running game,” Hines added.
 “Our strength is maybe a little more in the passing game.
 I think that’s the strengths of the teams, and it will be interesting how this game goes on Friday night.”

-As Foley pointed out, PC quarterback Brysen Dugger is enjoying a monumental season, completing 72.5 percent of his pass attempts.
+As Foley pointed out, PC quarterback Brysen Dugger is enjoying a monumental season, completing 72.5 percent of his pass attempts through the Maroons first nine games of the season.

 For the year, Dugger has completed 156-215 passes for 2,345 yards, and has a mind-boggling touchdown to interception ratio, throwing 32 touchdown passes so far this season against only three interceptions.